French rugby boss Laporte's graft trial opens

 Laporte is further accused of intervening with French rugby's federal disciplinary commission which reduced a fine against an Altrad company to 20,000 euros after a call from Laporte, from an original 70,000 euros.

-While prosecutors see this and several more incidents is proof of illicit favouritism, Laporte himself claimed that there was no "cause-effect relationship", and said he himself cancelled the contract in the summer of 2017 when press reports began to question the nature of the relationship between the two men.
+While prosecutors see this and several more incidents as proof of illicit favouritism, Laporte himself claimed there was no "cause-effect relationship", and said he himself cancelled the contract in the summer of 2017 when press reports began to question the nature of the relationship between the two men.

-The trial will also examine the links between Claude Atcher and the FFR from 2017 to 2018 when Atcher's company, Sport SV, won contracts for four missions, mostly linked to the French bid for the 2023 World Cup.
+The trial will also examine the links between Claude Atcher and the FFR from 2017 to 2018 when Atcher's company, Score XV, won contracts for four missions, mostly linked to the French bid for the 2023 World Cup.

-Prosecutors say one of those missions, worth 21,000 euros, was never carried out, but Laporte still signed off on a bonus payment to Sport XV of 30,000 euros.
+Prosecutors say one of those missions, worth 21,000 euros, was never carried out, but Laporte still signed off on a bonus payment to Score XV of 30,000 euros.

-Prosecutors say the deals swindled the FFR out of an estimated total of 80,000 euros.
+Prosecutors say the deals swindled the FFR out of an estimated total of 80,000 euros, but Atcher's lawyer Celine Lasek said the case against her client was "without merit or justification".

 Five years of investigation have shaken the French rugby world, and hurt Laporte's reputation, but he still got himself re-elected as FFR boss at the end of 2020.

-"He is confident," his lawyer Versini-Campinchi said.
+"He is confident," his lawyer Versini-Campinchi said ahead of the trial.
 "His mindset is that of a fighter."

 © 2022 AFP